Designing and Evaluating AI Margin Notes in Document Reader Software: Experiment 2: Selection Automation

 \subsection{Participants}

 Using the same inclusion criteria as Experiment 1, we recruited 32 new participants on Prolific.
 Two participants (6\%) were excluded for not attempting to answer any reading comprehension questions, or for using other study aids, leaving 30 valid responses (\autoref{tab:exp2Demographics}).
 All self-reported English reading proficiency.
-Participants received \$10 as remuneration, with the top 25\% receiving an additional \$5 bonus.
+As in Experiment 1, participants received \$10 with a \$5 bonus incentive for top-25\% comprehension test performance.
 The experiment took approximately 25 minutes in total.